Pudge Heffelfinger: First professional football player

-The week after the game against the P.A.C., Allegheny paid former Princeton end Ben "Sport" Donnelly $250 to play alongside Pudge against Washington & Jefferson College.
-Despite having two pros in their line-up, Allegheny lost the game, 8–0.

 Coaching career

 California

 Heffelfinger took his first head football coaching job with the University of California, Berkeley for the 1893 football season and was the third person to be assigned to the post.
 His team achieved a record of 5–1–1.

 Lehigh

 Heffelfinger was the third head football coach for Lehigh University in Bethlehem, Pennsylvania, and he held that position for the 1894 season.
 His overall coaching record at Lehigh was 5 wins and 9 losses.

 Minnesota

 Heffelfinger also coached the University of Minnesota football team in 1895.
 He led the team to a 7–3 record in his only season there.
 Highlights included victories over rivals University of Wisconsin–Madison and University of Chicago, outscoring their opponents 136 to 58 for the season.